ch007m/my-stonesoup/howto-play.md

 ### Proxy url

 When stonesoup is running behind a firewall, vpn and is not available publicly, then it is needed to use a tool like https://smee.io, https://ngrok.com/.
-As they act as a proxy, we can configure the Github `Webhook & Home URL` of the Github Application.
+As they act as a proxy, we can configure the Github `Webhook & Home URL` of the Github Application to use the smee or ngrok URL instead of the one of your local application.

 Here are the instructions to follow to use `smee.io`